Anxiety and mental health resources

 - Promise Inclusion: Their family liaison team provides advice about benefits and help to fill in application forms for autistic and learning disabled people and their families in Bracknell Forest and Wokingham.
 See https://promiseinclusion.org/

-- ASD Family Help: Their family liaison team provides advice about benefits and help to fill in application forms for autistic people and their families in Wokingham and West Berkshire, including Disability Living Allowance, Personal Independence Payment and new-style Employment & Support Allowance.
+- ASD Family Help: Their family liaison team provides advice appointments offering about benefits and help to fill in application forms for autistic people and their families in Wokingham and West Berkshire, including Disability Living Allowance, Personal Independence Payment and new-style Employment & Support Allowance.
 See https://asdfamilyhelp.org/

 - Cerebra: The national charity supports families of children with brain conditions, including autism, and provides a free guide for parents and carers about claiming Disability Living Allowance for their children, with advice about making an application and how to appeal if turned down.
 The guide can be downloaded at https://cerebra.org.uk/download/disability-living-allowance-dla-guide/